microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/01_Get_Started.md

 In the GitHub Codespace, you should be able to see two Visual Studio Code extensions already installed:
 - The **AI Toolkit**: this is the extension we will be using to interact with various AI models and services in this lab.
-- The **Azure AI Foundry** extension: it's installed as a bundle of the AI Toolkit and provides access to Microsoft Foundry hosted models.
+- The **Microsoft Foundry** extension: it's installed as a bundle of the AI Toolkit and provides access to Microsoft Foundry hosted models.
 If they are correctly installed, you should see their icons in the left sidebar of VS Code, as per screenshot below.

 ![Installed extensions](../../img/installed_extensions.png)